Sayemhaque/sportify-camp/Readme.md

 # Sportify

-Sportify is a web application designed to provide a platform for sports enthusiasts to connect, explore various sports classes, and make online payments.
-It offers features such as JWT authorization, role-based routing, admin and instructor panels, Firebase authentication, payment integration with Stripe.

 ## Features

 - **JWT Authorization:** Sportify utilizes JSON Web Tokens (JWT) for secure user authentication and authorization, allowing users to access their accounts and perform authorized actions.